-Another method is to take the liquid with you, but don't mix the enzymes until it's time for your child to eat.
+Another method is to take the liquid with you, but don't mix the enzymes until it's time to eat.
 This way you don't have to keep anything cool.

 Drinking the enzyme mix with a straw helps minimize the taste and keeps enzymes off the skin around the mouth.
 Frequent contact with enzymes around the outside of the mouth can cause some irritation.

-Enzyme Chocolates or Enzyme Gummies (see Recipe section) can be taken away from home if not in danger of melting.
-Try Mixing enzymes into peanut butter, then spread on a sandwich; the peanut butter oil will keep the enzymes from breaking down the sandwich.
+Enzyme Chocolates or Enzyme Gummies (see below) may be taken away from home if not in danger of melting.
+Try mixing enzymes into peanut butter, then spread on a sandwich.
+The peanut butter oil will keep the enzymes from breaking down the sandwich.

 Mix enzymes into a small dollop of warm (not hot) melted chocolate on wax paper, then freeze.
 The enzyme candy wafer can be stored in the refrigerator for a few days or in the freezer for a few weeks.
 Other flavors of melting candies can be used.
 Mixture may be poured into candy molds or ice cube trays as an alternative.

 Our Chewable Tablets may be dipped in warm, melted chocolate and cooled on wax paper.
-Then stored as above.
+Store as above.

 Cut a slit into a gumdrop or other gummy candy.
 Pour in enzyme.
 Press closed.